 Example: The Australian Medical Unit Trust has operated for 80 years.
 The Trust is able to live on indefinitely.
 However, any Unit Holder can direct the Trustee to wind up the Trust.

-In practice, choosing South Australia’s laws has little value It’s usually more trouble than its worth.
+In practice, choosing South Australia’s laws has little value It’s usually more trouble than it’s worth.
 Any legal issues that arise are dealt with in South Australian Courts.
 You have to travel to South Australia and brief lawyers in that State.
 This is inconvenient and costly.

 What would the Court say about 80-year Unit Trust?

 If you do make it to 80 years with no problems the Court may order the Trust to wind up anyway.
 There is no guarantee that a Court gives effect to your choice of law: Akai Pty Ltd v The People’s Insurance Co Ltd (1996) 188 CLR 418.

-This is especially when the Trust has chosen South Australia to avoid the laws that would have otherwise applied.
+This is especially when the Unit Trust has chosen South Australia to avoid the laws that would have otherwise applied.
 Instead, they apply the State’s laws that have a close and real connection to the Trust.

 Would the ATO argue that the choice of law was a breach of Part IVA Income Assessment Act (1936)?
 Part IVA is the general anti-avoidance provision.
 If you do something contrived primarily to reduce tax then the ATO disregards what you do and inflicts the tax you should pay.